Slow Cooker Shredded Mexican Chicken

 Rub chicken breasts with oil and place in the bottom of your slow cooker.
 Add all of the remaining ingredients except for the hot sauce.
 Cook on high for 2-4 hours or on low for 6-7 hours or until chicken is tender enough to shred.

-Remove chicken to a cutting board, and let rest 5 minutes before shredding (there will be liquid remaining).
-Return shredded chicken and let cook on low for an additional 20 minutes to absorb some of the liquid/juices.
+Shred the chicken and let it cook on low for an additional 20 minutes to absorb some of the liquid/juices.
 Drain all excess liquid (see note***).
 Taste and add hot sauce to taste if desired.

 Cook on high pressure for 13 minutes then let release for 15 minutes.
 Shred and pressure cook for another 5 minutes.